jostal/svelte-render-md/README.md

 <RenderHTML mdString="# Test String\n This is to test" />
 ```
-You can also render an md file as html:
+Combine the two to render file content as html and retrieve frontmatter:
 ```
 <script>
-  import { RenderHTML, readMDFile } from "svelte-render-md";
+  import { RenderHTML, parseContent } from "svelte-render-md";
+  let mdContent = "---\n
+  name: 'test'\n
+  description: 'This is a test'\n
+  ---\n
+  # Test\n
+  This is to test the content parser\n";
+  let content = parseContent(mdContent);
-  let mdFile = readMDFile("myFile.md");
+  let frontmatter = content.frontmatter;
-  let mdStr = mdFile.content;
+  let mdStr = content.content;
  </script>

  <RenderHTML mdString={mdStr} />